-Total cost of ownership (TCO) is an analysis that places a single value
+Total cost of ownership (TCO) is an analysis that looks at the hidden costs beyond price and places a single value

 every phase of ownership: acquisition, operation, and the softer costs

 of change management that flows down from acquisition such as

 Watch the Video Below for a Quick Understanding of How TCO Affects Purchasing Decision, Before Continuing Below.